Mathematics (MATH)

 Formal Studies Distro AreaMATH 360-1 MENU: Applied Analysis (1 Unit)

-Linear ordinary differential equations, systems of linear ordinary differential equations, and applications.
+Linear ordinary differential equations, systems of linear ordinary differential equations.
+Using mathematical software to solve and analyze differential equations.
+Applications.
 Students may not receive credit for both MATH 360-1 and any of MATH 250-0, MATH 281-3, GEN_ENG 205-4, GEN_ENG 206-4.

 Prerequisite: MATH 226-0 or MATH 281-2; and MATH 290-3 or MATH 291-3.